Choosing a selective school

 - List only the school or schools you would like your child to attend.

 - Consider available transport and the travel time for the student.
-The selection committee does not consider distances, travel times or transport arrangements from the student's home to the selective high school except for boarder agricultural high schools and Aurora College.
+The selection committee does not consider distances, travel times or transport arrangements from the student's home to the selective high school.
+You should not choose a school that your child cannot easily travel to each day (unless your child is boarding).

-- Applicants for Aurora College must enrol in Year 7 at a rural or remote public high school to participate in selective English, mathematics and science classes.
-The intended rural local high school must be named on the selective high schools application.
+- Applicants for Aurora College must enrol in Year 7 at a rural or remote government high school to participate in selective English, mathematics and science classes.
+The intended rural local high school (host school) must be named on the selective high school application.

-- Additional information, medical report and payment of boarding fees are required if applying for a boarder placement at an agricultural high school.
+- Additional information including a medical report and payment of boarding fees are required if applying for a boarder placement at an agricultural high school.